 James Scoates & Ken Hickey

-See Course Webpage on UBC Connect to download lecture slides, project information, and lab resources.
+See Course Webpage on UBC Canvas to download lecture slides, project information, and lab resources.